-Evaluation: Evaluation will be made on a final examination (40% of the total grade), two midterm examinations (25% each), and seven graded problem sets (10%).
-The midterm examinations will be held on Wednesday October 17 and Wednesday November 14.
-No makeup exams will be given.
-The final examination is from 9AM to 11AM on Monday December 10.
+No make-ups will be given for the midterm exams.
+In the event of a pre-approved absence, or a verified illness, additional weight will be given to the other midterm exam and the final exam.
 WCAS rules "forbid administering a final examination to individual students in advance of the assigned time.
 Students are required to take the final examination at the designated time."
 An earlier exam will not be given.